RangerHawk/rangerhawk.github.io/docs/Gimpinator-Activation-Guide.md

 - Tested on GIMP 3.0 with Python 3.13
 - Confirmed working on Windows 11
 - Appears under Filters → Gimpinator → Gimpinator EX
-- RangerHawk version uses USERNAME placeholder and correct folder structure
+- Beginner Version uses USERNAME placeholder and correct folder structure
 - Stable Horde is online-only; local model support is separate
 - This guide is archived in /plugins/gimpinator_ex/ for future onboarding scrolls